HotPocketHPE/mhguide/mhguide.md

 For players completely new to MH, I recommend starting with **Portable 3rd.** It's on the easier side and can be emulated by even weak PCs.
 The game was only released in Japan, but there is an English patch.

-**If you have someone to explain things, or want to play a certain game, then you can start with any MH!** In addition to this guide, there are many resources available that can help you get started.
+**If you have someone to explain things, or want to play a certain game, then you can start with any MH!** In addition to this guide, there are many resources available online to help you get started.

 ## General Tips